Design antibiotics. Investigate viruses. Improve our food.

 UToledo biochemistry graduates use their education, skills and creativity to solve problems and develop new products and ventures.
 Some biochemists run their own businesses or work as consultants.
 Others are employed by:

-UT biochemistry graduates have continued their educations in professional and graduate degree programs throughout the country, including:
+UToledo biochemistry graduates have continued their educations in professional and graduate degree programs throughout the country, including:

-UT biochemist, with help from astronauts, studies new way to target dangerous stomach bacteria.
+UToledo biochemist, with help from astronauts, studies new way to target dangerous stomach bacteria.
 Read more.